13692277450/GoEasyJson/README.md

 # GoEasyJson
 A fast Json server created by Golang (Excellent program lanaguage)

+# ( If you like this project, pls don't forget click "STAR" to encourage me !)

 Main function:

 1. Cross platform, Windows and Linux and MacOS version.